zjatc/Python-tricks/python_Chinese_Encoding.md

-1.problem: " UnicodeEncodeError: 'ascii' codec can't encode characters in position 56-57: ordinal not in range(128) " in Python3
+### problem: " UnicodeEncodeError: 'ascii' codec can't encode characters in position 56-57: ordinal not in range(128) " in Python3
   solution:
   1.1 check sys.stdout.encoding:
   ```